kongteckmee/christian-sc/README.md

 1. iPad a1893 - The width for screen size of 768px and 991px
 2. Nova 4 - The width for screen size of 360px and 767px

+#### Issue
+ - The contact form is not working to send the messages.
+It will resets itself when the users click the Send button.
+This function will be implemented later.

 ## Deployment
 This project is published on GitHub pages, it can be viewed at: